 To conclude, let’s circle back to a quote cited in Jaffe’s article. “’Before I tried to pound the ball, get on base and steal bases,’ [Santana] told Weaver.
 ‘Now what I’m doing this year — and maybe this is the difference — I’m trying to hit the ball hard.’”
 Imagine that.
 A guy decides to swing harder, and all of the sudden, he doubles his career home run output in a single season.
 Hey, Charlie Morton went from journeyman groundballer to filthy Pitching Ninja favorite because he decided to start throwing harder.
 Stranger things have happened!

 That’s not to say that Danny Santana is about to be the offensive incarnation of Charlie Morton.
 I feel pretty comfortable saying Santana won’t be having a top-three MVP finish anytime soon.
 He strikes out too much and walks too little to not look at the sustainability of this newly minted slugger with a healthy dose of skepticism.
 Steamer agrees, projecting him for just a 78 wRC+ in 2020.
 Still, if we know anything about Santana now, it’s that his breakout was atypical in a way that seems like it might be mildly important.
 Even if it’s ultimately insignificant, we’re still talking about watching a guy who went from doing this:

 Can’t say that’s not fun to watch!
 Needless to say, I’ll be keeping an eye on Danny Santana next season, no matter what Steamer says.

 Zachary Hayes is a graduate student at Brown University specializing in sports, analytics, culture, and society.
-His blog will be live in short order, and in the meantime, he can be contacted here.
+Follow him on Twitter @PineTarKeyboard, or contact him here.